 The horizontal earth pressures are concentrated on the soldier piles because of their relative rigidity compared to the lagging.
-Soil movement and subsidence is minimized by installing the lagging immediately after excavation to avoid soil loss. [citation needed] Lagging can be constructed by timber, precast concrete, shotcrete and steel plates depending on spacing of the soldier piles and the type of soils.
+Soil movement and subsidence is minimized by installing the lagging immediately after excavation to avoid soil loss. citation relation of the constructed by timber, precast concrete, shotcrete and steel plates depending on spacing of the soldier piles and the type of soils.